Step 4: What Do I Need to Know Before Applying?

 entered twice will disqualify you.
 It is the hunter’s

-complete before submitting their application.
+complete before submitting an application.

 (residents and nonresidents) must possess a valid Oklahoma